ScientificSam/Capstone/README.md

 # Proposed Vision

-Based on the physical aspects like the ballpark location, game type, day night etc., and the players heights, weights and using game logs, build a machine learning model to predict the visting team score.
+Based on the physical aspects like the ballpark location, game type, day night, attendance, the players heights, weights and using game logs, build a machine learning model to predict the visting team score.